heysokam/confy/doc/howto.md

 ```

 ##### Nim
-In C and C++ you will need to send all of the files, because the compiler doesn't understand dependency resolution.
-But Nim has module dependency resolution.
+Nim has module dependency resolution.
-As such, the only uniqueness for building Nim is that you can only send one `.nim` file for each object you build.
+The only uniqueness for building Nim is that you can only send one `.nim` file for each object you build.

 ##### C and C++
+In C and C++ you will need to send all of your source files, because the compiler doesn't understand dependency resolution.
 The `SomeFolder.glob(".ext")` function is created so that you don't need to explicitly list all files in your project manually,
 and -also- maintain the list manually _(which is a giant PITA, time consuming, and extremely error and bug prone)_.